jahredhope/tutorial-rock-paper-scissors/3-Behaviour.md

 [Chapter Four - Next Steps](./4-Next-Steps.md)

-# Chapter 3 - Behaviour
+# Chapter Three - Behaviour

 In this chapter you'll make each piece move itself.
 It'll decide where to move by looking at it's closest neighbours.